You are here:

 Multi-year pledges and commitments are crucial to sustaining Gavi's ongoing programmes and its ability to fund new vaccines.

-Corporations, private individuals & foundations play a vital role in meeting Gavi needs, accounting for 24% of 2000 to 2010 funding.
+Public-private partnerships Corporations, private individuals & foundations play a vital role in meeting Gavi needs, accounting for 23% of 2000 to 2014 funding.

 Click to donate to Gavi